Soesah/watchlist.lostmarbles.nl/readme.md

 - 'fix' display of actors in edit
 - <s>add a check (search by name as you type) to prevent doubles from being added</s>
 - <s>implement 'view' view</s>
+    - <s>series have seasons, episodes</s>
     - movies have sequels, prequels?
-    - <s>series have seasons, episodes</s>
     - documentaries have nothing? urls?
     - games have publishers, genre
+    - omdb is oddly not complete on episodes, so you'll need to manual editing there.
 - make more sense of seasons watched on the main overview
     - perhaps by showing something like 2/3 with the year, or greyed out the years you have watched
 - <s>only deploy from and commit versions on master